 - If you are required to make a split-second decision to avoid a head-on collision, always veer towards the right as the other driver will move towards your left (i.e. his right) and a collision may be avoided.

-- Try to keep at least two wheels on the pavement when you go right on the road while avoiding a head on collision.
+- Try to keep at least two wheels on the pavement when you go right on the road while avoiding a head-on collision.
 This will decrease the force of impact and the severity of the collision will be less.

 - It is always safer to hit a stationary object than a vehicle coming at you from the opposite direction.
 The combined force of both the vehicles makes the accident more serious.

 - Always wear your seat belt.
-It is a law across all states and in case of a head on collision, it can mean the difference between life and death.
+It is a law across all states and in case of a head-on collision, it can mean the difference between life and death.

 Liability in a wrong way car accident

 Wrong way drivers are generally held liable for all the damages resulting from the crash.
 If driving under the influence of alcohol or drugs, police will check their blood alcohol content.
 If the driver refuses the test, the police can get a search warrant issued and forcibly do the test in a felony DUI case.
-If the driver was distracted at the time of crash, he/she will likely have to pay all the damages resulting from the crash.
+If the driver was distracted at the time of the crash, he/she will likely have to pay all the damages resulting from the crash.
 In case the wrong way crash was a result of an auto defect such as a faulty steering system, the designer or manufacturer may be held liable for all the resulting losses.

 St. Louis Car Wreck Law Firms

-If you ever come across a wrong way driver, try to avoid an impact, pull over, and call the police.
+If you ever come across the wrong way driver, try to avoid an impact, pull over, and call the police.
 If you are injured in a crash, talk to a St. Louis car wreck lawyer to protect your legal rights.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.